robin-raymond/zax.io/pointers.md

         print(value, "> 3")
 }

-// declare a raw Unknown pointer pointer1 : Unknown *
-pointer2 : Unknown *
+// declare an Unknown type (which can hold function pointers with captured data) pointer1 : Unknown pointer2 : Unknown

-// cast the func1
-pointer1 = func1 cast Unknown *
-pointer2 = func2 cast Unknown *
+// cast into an `Unknown` type (a copy of the captured variable is created) pointer1 = func1 unsafe copyas Unknown pointer2 = func2 unsafe copyas Unknown

-// cast back from a raw pointer using the type of the variables definition func3 = pointer1 copycast :simpleFunc func4 = pointer2 copycast :func2
+// cast back from an `Unknown` using the type of the function definition func3 := pointer1 unsafe copyas :simpleFunc func4 := pointer2 unsafe copyas :func2

 func3() // will execute the code defined in func1
 func4() // will execute the code defined in func2